-I didn’t have to do much research for this article.
-I buy around $80K worth of wine a year, for the wine school, not me.
-I know who really delivers, in the most literal sense.
+This was an easy list to write!
+I buy around $80K worth of wine a year for the wine school, not me.
+So I know who really delivers, in the most literal sense.

 I did my due diligence, though.
-I spent a few hours reading the “Best Online Wine Shops” lists that were already published.
+I spent a few hours reading the “Best Online Wine Shops” lists that the big wine sites already published.
 A lot of lists had Wine.com as their top pick.
-That online wine shop is decent, but they also run a referral program (you can get paid for promoting them) I took those recommendations with a grain of salt, and I suggest you do, too..
+That online wine shop is decent, but they also run a referral program (you can get paid for promoting them).
+So I took those recommendations with a grain of salt, and I suggest you do, too.

-Many articles also recommended shops like K&L. They are a great wine store, but they don’t offer delivery to many places, especially not Philadelphia where I live.
+Many articles also recommended shops like K&L. They are a great wine store, but they don’t offer delivery to many places, especially not Philadelphia, where I live.
 That leads me to believe that a lot of these articles were written by Californians for Californians.
-Some lists smacked of self-congratulatory elitism.
-Bon Appetit has a list that only featured wine shops that offer natural or orange wines.
+In addition, some lists smacked of self-congratulatory elitism.
+For example, Bon Appetit has a list that only featured wine shops that offer natural or orange wines.
 That’s awesome, but most of those wines are super-expensive, don’t ship nationally, and taste like vinegar.

 Top Sites to Buy Wine Online

-So here’s my list of wine shops that well great wine and also will ship to most addresses in the US.
+So here’s my list of wine shops that sell great wine and will ship to most addresses in the US.

 Astor Wine & Spirits

 Address: 399 Lafayette St, New York, NY 10003